-the Account(s): account(s) (which if more than one, maybe denominated in different currencies) opened in the name of the Client with Rothschild & Co for the purposes of the Mandate.
+the Account(s): account(s) (which if more than one, may be denominated in different currencies) opened in the name of the Client with Rothschild & Co for the purposes of the Mandate.
 For the avoidance of doubt, the Accounts are neither banking nor custody accounts with Rothschild & Co and nothing in these Terms and Conditions implies that the Client has, in any way, either a banking or a custody account with Rothschild & Co.
-The Accounts are Rothschild & Co's record of the Client's Assets where those Assets are either held by the Client directly, or acquired for the Client and held by a Custodian.
-In no event will Rothschild & Co retain custody of the Assets recorded in the Account.
+The Accounts are Rothschild & Co's record of the Client's Assets where those Assets are either held by the Client directly or acquired for the Client and held by the Custodian.

-the Account Application Form: the account application form completed by the Client (as maybe replaced and amended from time to time).
+the Account Application Form: the account application form completed by the Client (as may be replaced and amended from time to time).